Jessicanyc/Langchain-with-Vector-Store/README.md

-## Leverage Langchain and OpenAI api to build ##Question&Answer Service?
+## Leverage Langchain and OpenAI api to build ##Question&Answer Service

 1. **Building the Local Vector Store with BERT**:
    - Initially, use LangChain to process organization's proprietary documents (like a handbook) and create embeddings.
 This involves generating vector representations of the content, which are then stored in your local vector store.